databrickslabs/dbldatagen/docs/source/DATARANGES.md

 Each of `minValue` and `maxValue` must fall within the limits for the column type.
 A decreasing range such as `minValue=127`, `maxValue=1` with a negative `step` is still permitted, since the check does not require `minValue` to be the smaller of the two.

+The limits apply however the range is arrived at.
+A `uniqueValues` count that implies a bound beyond the type limit is reported rather than reduced, and `until` sets `maxValue` one above the value supplied, so `until=127` on a `ByteType` column reports a `maxValue` of 128 and is rejected while `until=126` is accepted.

 ### Handling of dates and timestamps